Feeling short of time or finding it difficult to concentrate? You can listen to this post. Listen time 7:11

 Families follow a core set of values that governs their priorities, shapes their belief system, and guides their behaviors.
 (We’ve blogged about the process of being intentional in defining these core values.)

-GIFT Family Services also has a guiding set of principles and beliefs that inform all of our coaching and writing: our Adoption Philosophy (posted on our website) and Adoption Attunement (AQ) form the 16 Core Tenets.
+Growing Intentional Families Together also has a guiding set of principles and beliefs that inform all of our coaching and writing: our Adoption Philosophy (posted on our website) and Adoption Attunement (AQ) form the Core Tenets.
 These two pillars establish the lenses, through which we explore adoption-related topics.
-They inform our blogs, podcasts, webinars, and posts on Facebook, Twitter, Linkedin, and Pinterest.
+They inform our blogs, podcasts, webinars, and posts on Facebook, Twitter, LinkedIn, and Pinterest.

-We cannot know the intimacy of carrying our child, ensuring that we care for them as carefully as possible until their birth.
-We cannot enjoy murmuring conversations with our unborn offspring, silently affirming our joy at their existence sharing our hopes and aspirations for them.
+An adoptive mother cannot know the intimacy of carrying her child, ensuring that she cared for them as carefully as possible until their birth.
+She cannot enjoy murmuring conversations with her unborn offspring, silently affirming her joy at her child’s existence sharing her hopes and aspirations for him.

-Without doubt, these alterations evoke an emotional response within us, one which we do well to explore, understand, accept, and which we must resolve.”
-If we do not, emotional repercussions will reverberate through our relationships with our children.
+Without doubt, these alterations evoke an emotional response within adoptive parents.
+They do well to explore, understand, accept, and come to terms with this reality.
+If not addressed, emotional repercussions will reverberate through their relationships with their children.
 Buried and unacknowledged feelings eventually erupt— usually with damaging ferocity—and at the worst times.

-This is not a relationship strategy that we want to model for our children.
-We want to show them that it is important to face whatever issues they find challenging.
-We must convey to our children that we are capable of managing our own feelings, that it is not their responsibility to hide or minimize their adoption-connected thoughts and feelings in order to shelter our hearts from sadness.
+This is not a relationship strategy that adoptive parents want to model for their children.
+Instead, they want to show them that it is important to face whatever issues they find challenging. adoptive parents must convey to their children that they are capable of managing their own feelings, that it is not the child’s responsibility to hide or minimize their adoption-connected thoughts and feelings in order to shelter parental hearts from sadness.

-If our kids are overly focused on caretaking our emotions, they will be stuffing, denying, or minimizing their own.
-Instead of being able to turn to us as a sounding board to explore their own complex feelings and as a source of comfort and security, they will struggle to handle them alone.
-Children lack the experience skillsets and perspective that adults have.
-Their ability to manage complex grief and loss is not yet strong enough.
-They need us as parents to provide that safe harbor.
-They need to be able to believe that we are capable of hearing difficult stuff without falling apart emotionally ourselves.
+If kids are overly focused on caretaking parental emotions, they will be stuffing, denying, or minimizing their own.
+Instead of being able to turn to adoptive parents as a sounding board to explore their own complex feelings and as a source of comfort and security, children will struggle to handle them alone.
+They lack the experience, skillsets, and perspectives that adults have.
+Children’s ability to manage complex grief and loss is not yet strong enough.
+They need their parents to provide that safe harbor.
+They need to be able to believe that parents are capable of hearing difficult stuff without falling apart emotionally themselves.

-If we feel overwhelmed or challenged by the emotions, grief, and loss connected with infertility or adoption complexity we must not burden our children with the weight of them or the shadows they cast.
-We must attune to our own needs with the same intentionality that we strive to attune to our children’s needs.
-We must find a qualified adoption-attuned professional to help us cope and to ensure that we have handled “our stuff” and thus, are fully available to our children to help them handle theirs.
-We will all be healthier, happier, and more authentic in our relationships with each other.
+If parents feel overwhelmed or challenged by the emotions, grief, and loss connected with infertility or adoption complexity they must not burden their children with the weight of them or the shadows they cast.
+Parents must attune to their own needs with the same intentionality that they strive to attune to their children’s needs.
+They must find a qualified adoption-attuned professional to help them cope and to ensure that they have handled “their stuff” so they can be fully available to their children to help them handle theirs.
+The entire family will be healthier, happier, and more authentic in their relationships with each other.

 Our children depend on us to keep them safe.
 Living aligned with our ethics is important both as a model for them to follow and for the security and stability that doing right creates.
 How are you ensuring that you are handling your “stuff”?